 Heat, light, and air are three of the biggest causes of food spoilage (whether that food is fresh or dried).
 Oxidation and photodegradation are natural processes that decline the quality and nutritional content of vegetables.
 A dark, cool shelf in a pantry or cabinet will be a much better place for long-term storage of your dried vegetables.

 2. Keeping your veggies in the refrigerator or freezer will extend shelf life.

 Our dehydrated and freeze dried vegetables are shelf stable—that is what the USDA defines as “foods that can be stored safely at room temperature.”
 So they will keep just fine without refrigeration (if kept in a cool, dark place).
 However, refrigeration will extend the life of shelf-stable foods.
 So if you want to keep your dried veggies fresh for a longer period of time, then you might want to store them in the fridge or freezer.

 People who live in areas with high humidity are especially encouraged to store their dried veggies in the refrigerator.
 The same is true for people who do not have a climate control system in their home.
-So if you don’t have air conditioning, plan on storing your dried vegetables in the refrigerator or freezer for longest life.
+So, if you don’t have air conditioning, plan on storing dehydrated food in the refrigerator or freezer for longest life.
 (Bonus tip: freeze dried fruits are also more likely to retain their pleasing crispness if you store them in the freezer).

 3. Keep water away!

 The microbes that cause food to discolor and go bad need water to live.
 Freeze drying and dehydration prevents the growth of fungus, mold, bacteria, and other microbes that cause vegetables (and other foods) to spoil.
 It is the lack of water content in our dried vegetables that keeps them safe to eat for so long.